 Will there be another study after the pilot?

 Yes!
 The pilot study is for trying out the apps, figuring out the best way to analyze data, and troubleshooting.
 Knowledge gained from the pilot will be incorporated into a larger study in the near future.
 If you would like to receive news and updates about future research opportunities, please subscribe below.

 Send me information about future research opportunities for this project:

 Who’s behind this project?

-Jessica Murray is a PhD student at The Graduate Center, CUNY.
+Jessica Murray is a Ph.D. student at The Graduate Center, CUNY.
 She researches access to transportation as a critical environmental factor for human development.
-She also advocates to improve accessibility in the NYC subway.
+She also advocates for improving accessibility in the NYC subway.